ahmetson/crosschain-swap/README.md

 The token swap **XDEX INTERACT** is charged of 0.3% fee on top of Token swap to the **XDEX**.
 From 0.3% fee, 85 percent, or 0.25% goes to Liquidity Providers.
 From 0.3% fee, 15 percent, or 0.05% goes to the **VERIF** nodes.

 Among **VERIF** fee, the fees collected in a one round, in every ten rounds goes to **SEADEX** developers.

+In order to run **VERIF** node, the user has to stake Seascape Ore (ORE) token.
+Ore Token is equivalent of 0.001 of Seascape Crowns token.
+Or 1 CWS = 100 ORE.
+So, we will have a **ARA between blockchains** section on XDEX website.
+On this section users can mint *Seascape Ore* by burning *Seascape Crowns* on Ethereum, Binance Smart Chain or Moonriver/Moonbeam networks.
+On Ethereum, the **ARA between blockchains** will connect to Uniswap, and buy Crowns for user with the token that he prefers.
+On BSC network, the nodes interface will use PancakeSwap.
+And on Moonriver/Moonbeam the interface will use [SeaDex](https://seascape.finance/).

+Nodes should stake 2000 ORE (~147.2$).
+Each swap that node is initiating costs 0.01 ORE which means, every node can verify up to 200k processes (create liquidity, add liquidity, remove liquidity, swap tokens, another **ARACHYL** verification, price update).
+The 0.01 ORE is burnt in the blockchain.

+Nodes can top-up the node, if the ORE in the balance became less than 1 ORE only.

+Only the nodes that participated in the Payment are getting the fee for the swap.
+Swap fee is distributed as ORE token to the Verifiers in every 5 days.

+The create liquidity, add liquidity, remove liquidity and node verification costs flexible size which is depending on different gas price.
+Nodes will update the fee on smartcontracts every 5 minutes.
+So if gas price on ethereum costs 60 GWEI, then node will require 60 GWEI * 100,000 gas value * 2 for two blockchains.

+So if user wants to create a liqudity, then he will add 0.09 ETH along to pay for ARA nodes.

+The node that submits the verification gets its ORE burnt for 0.1 ORE, but will get 50% of the fee, while the rest of the nodes randomly picked to verify will share the rest of 50%.

+> FOR EXAMPLE:
+> there are 20 nodes in threshold, and 20 nodes in sample.
+And one miner who updates the state of smartcontract on Ethereum and
+> Binance Smart Chain.
+>
+> the process is creation of the new liquidity.
+> The miner will get 0.045 ETH.
+> The 0.0315 ETH will be distributed among 20 threshold nodes, where each node gets 0.001575 ETH.
+> The 0.0135 ETH will be distributed among 20 samples, where each node gets 0.000675 ETH.
+> * 50% of fee goes to miner.
+> * 35% of fee goes to thresholds.
+> * 15% of fee goes to samples.